truzo/tomango-2018/site/content/blog/say-hello-to-the-newest-member-tomango-team-steve-honeyman.md

 title: "Say hello to the newest member of the Tomango team - Steve Honeyman"
 author: "mark"
 date: 2016-08-31 10:48:25
-excerpt: Tomango has added to its growing team...
+description: Tomango has added to its growing team...
 Please meet our new Junior Web Developer, Steve Honeyman. blog/categories:
  - latest-news
  - web-design